UNITED STATES EARLY RADIO HISTORY

 • Another Navy effort, a radio concert transmitted from the destroyer Blakely, located at Albany, New York, was reported in Navy Man Gives Albany Concert By Radiophone from the November, 1919 issue of Radio Amateur News.

-• A demonstration station set up by the Army Signal Corps, which on October 13, 1919 transmitted phonograph selections to an electrical show held at the Chicago, Illinois Coliseum, also heard as far away as Ludington, Michigan, and Milwaukee, Wisconsin, according to Wireless Phone Carries Airs to Show in the October 14, 1919 Chicago Tribune and Opera by Radio is Novelty of Electric Exposition from the January, 1920 Popular Mechanics.
+• A demonstration station set up by the Army Signal Corps, which on October 13, 1919 transmitted phonograph selections, from the Transportation Building in Chicago, Illinois to a local electrical show, which was also heard in Ludington, Michigan, and Milwaukee, Wisconsin, according to Wireless Phone Stirs Crowd at Electric Show from the October 13, 1919 Chicago Tribune, Wireless Phone Carries Airs to Show in the next day's issue, and Opera by Radio is Novelty of Electric Exposition from the January, 1920 Popular Mechanics.
+The November 15, 1919 The Talking Machine World's Exhibits at Electric Show noted that attendees were able to select from a "list of the latest Pathé records" in order to "hear it played via wireless", and a report from Indiana, the October 14, 1919 Middlebury Independent reported a local resident Hears Operator Talk in Chicago.

-• In December, 1919, Navy Chief Electrician Grover M. Dickman broadcast, from the Great Lakes Naval Station near Chicago, Illinois, a Jazz Concert and Grand Opera Over Wireless, reported in the December 12, 1919 Aberdeen American, as well as Wireless Sends Jazz 600 Miles Through Space from the next day's Belleville News Democrat.
-That same month saw the transmission of Music 400 Miles by Radio, as the April, 1920 Electrical Experimenter reported that L. W. Elias, officer in charge of the radio station, had broadcast entertainment for convalescent soldiers at Fort Sheridan, which was in turn retransmitted by the government station in Detroit, Michigan.
-An additional report, Hears Music Miles Away Through the Atmosphere, appeared in the December 26, 1919 Stevens Point Daily Journal.
+• Two months after the Army Signal Corps tests, Navy Chief Electrician Grover M. Dickman returned to the Chicago Transportation Building to broadcast a Jazz Concert and Grand Opera Over Wireless, reported in the December 12, 1919 Aberdeen American, as well as Wireless Sends Jazz 600 Miles Through Space from the next day's Belleville News Democrat.
+That same month saw the transmission of Music 400 Miles by Radio by Chicago Navy station NUR, as the April, 1920 Electrical Experimenter reported that L. W. Elias, officer in charge, had broadcast entertainment for convalescent soldiers at Fort Sheridan, which was in turn retransmitted by the government station in Detroit, Michigan.
 These broadcasts featured phonograph records provided by the Brunswick Phonograph Company of Chicago, as publicized by their dealers in advertisments, including one by the Terry Sullivan Jewelry Co., which ran in the January 22, 1920 Hamburg Reporter, plus a Chas.
 E. Wells Music Company Advertisement, in the January 20, 1920 Denver Post, which proclaimed "The Brunswick Phonograph Scores Another Triumph".
-237 Miles of Air-Music, from the May 1, 1920 Iowa City Daily Press, recorded the successful reception of a later broadcast.
+A short review of the Kent Bros.
+Radio Station in the February, 1920 Radio Amateur News reported hearing nightly concerts from NUR, while 237 Miles of Air-Music, from the May 1, 1920 Iowa City Daily Press, recorded the successful reception of a later broadcast.

 • DeForest Company engineer Robert F. Gowen's experimental station in Ossining, New York, 2XX, which beginning in late 1919 made test voice and music transmissions, reported by Gowen in Some Long Distance Radio Telephone Tests from the April, 1920 Electrical Experimenter, and by Marlin Moore Taylor's Long-Distance Radio Talk With Small Power, from the April, 1920 Telephone Engineer.
-These tests were followed by more comprehensive entertainment programs, including one featuring Broadway's Duncan Sisters, reviewed in "Radio Vaudeville" Heard Miles Away from the May, 1921 Science and Invention.
+These tests were followed by more comprehensive programs, with the February 10, 1920 Wilmington Morning Star reporting Hears Jazz Music Over Radio Phone, and a banner headline on the front page of the March 12, 1920 Hamilton Daily News proclaiming Wireless Phone Talks Heard In City, while later, a broadcast featuring Broadway's Duncan Sisters was reviewed in "Radio Vaudeville" Heard Miles Away from the May, 1921 Science and Invention.

-• The U.S. Navy's NOF, in the Anacostia section of Washington, DC, began an experimental broadcast service on January 17, 1920 under the direction of Commander A. Hoyt Taylor, according to the NOF section of C. Austin's "The Romance of the Radio Telephone" from the May, 1922 Radio Broadcast.
-S. R. Winters' report on The Passing of "NOF" as a Broadcast Station, from the March, 1923 Radio News, recounted the programming which had been provided during this station's three-year broadcasting career.
+• A U.S. Navy station in the Anacostia section of Washington, D.C., which used the callsign NSF for "official business" and NOF for broadcasting, that began an experimental broadcast service on January 17, 1920 under the direction of Commander A. Hoyt Taylor, according to the NOF section of C. Austin's "The Romance of the Radio Telephone" from the May, 1922 Radio Broadcast.
+Taylor's Radio Reminiscences: A Half Century [NOF extracts] provides a general history of its activities, which started with phonograph records played to entertain amateurs, while S. R. Winters' report on The Passing of "NOF" as a Broadcast Station, from the March, 1923 Radio News, recounted the programming which had been provided during this station's three-year broadcasting career.

 • A cluster of stations in the San Francisco Bay area, an early example of which was the National Radio Company's 6XG, located atop the Fairmont Hotel, whose experimental transmission of the hotel's orchestra by Emile Portal was reported in Local Lad Puts Over Great Test of Radio Phone, from the February 17, 1920 San Jose Evening News.
 (Radio Telephone Development in the West, an overview of early regional radio activity by Harry Lubcke, comes from the February, 1922 issue of Radio News.)

 Most prominent, however, was Lee DeForest's experimental station 6XC, the "California Theater station", which, beginning in April, 1920, employed the transmitter previously used by 2XG in New York.
-Melody by Radio Given First Trial, from the June 21, 1920 San Francisco Chronicle, and Wireless Telephone Demonstration in San Francisco, in the August 21, 1920 issue of Telephony, provided an early report on 6XC's activities, while Talking to a Nation by Wireless, from the September 1, 1920 Journal of Electricity, reviewed a broadcast by 6XC of a talk by American Radio Relay League president Hiram Percy Maxim, who predicted that someday radio broadcasts would have audiences in the millions.
+Ninth California Theatre Concert, from the May 29, 1920 Pacific Coast Musical Review, noted that "the announcement was made by the management of the California Theatre that a wireless telephone plant had been installed upon the roof of the theatre".
+Two articles, in the June 20th and 21st, 1920 San Francisco Chronicle, noted that, inspired by Nellie Melba's recent London broadcast, daily transmissions of the Herman Heller orchestra were beginning.
+(Broadcasting Service of 1920 Compared With Concerts Now, from the June 18, 1922 issue of the same newspaper, noted that the station's broadcasts had used a large horn, suspended 40 feet (12 meters) above the orchestra, to pick up the music.)
+Wireless Telephone Demonstration in San Francisco, in the August 21, 1920 issue of Telephony, provided an additional report on 6XC's activities, while Talking to a Nation by Wireless, from the September 1, 1920 Journal of Electricity, reviewed a broadcast by 6XC of a talk by American Radio Relay League president Hiram Percy Maxim, who predicted that someday radio broadcasts would have audiences in the millions.
 And an entry in the November 2, 1920 News of Palo Alto, Stanford University, Mayfield, Runnymede, from the San Jose Evening News, announced that "Because of the invention of a wireless of peculiar adaptability, Lee De Forest of this city will help everyone who has a wireless to receive direct election returns to-night in this territory."
+Lieut.
+E. W. Stone, in the June, 1921 Pacific Radio News, provided a recap of activities of The California Theatre Radiophone.

 • A couple of experimental efforts conducted by Sergeant Thomas Brass in Atlanta, Georgia, the first occurring on March 12, 1920, as noted by an International News Service wire report carried by a number of newspapers, including "Jazz Tunes" are Played by Wireless from the March 25, 1920, New Castle News.
 This was followed by a concert performance by the Georgia Tech band in Atlanta, Georgia, reviewed in the June, 1920 issue of Telephone Engineer.